Recording class#

 • stream_names (str or list of str) – Stream names to concatenate.
 If “all”, then all streams will be used.
 If a list, items must be in {"gaze", "imu", "eye_states"} ("3d_eye_states") is also tolerated as an alias for "eye_states").

-• sampling_freq (float or int or str, optional) – Sampling frequency to resample the streams to.
-If numeric, the streams will be resampled to this frequency.
-If "min", the lowest nominal sampling frequency of the selected streams will be used.
+• sampling_freq (float or int or str, optional) – Sampling frequency of the concatenated streams.
+If numeric, the streams will be interpolated to this frequency.
+If "min" (default), the lowest nominal sampling frequency of the selected streams will be used.
 If "max", the highest nominal sampling frequency will be used.
-Defaults to "min".

-• resamp_float_kind (str, optional) – Kind of interpolation applied on columns of float type, Defaults to "linear".
+• interp_float_kind (str, optional) – Kind of interpolation applied on columns of float type, Defaults to "linear".
 For details see scipy.interpolate.interp1d.

-• resamp_other_kind (str, optional) – Kind of interpolation applied on columns of other types.
+• interp_other_kind (str, optional) – Kind of interpolation applied on columns of other types.
 Defaults to "nearest".

-• inplace (bool, optional) – Replace selected stream data with resampled data during concatenation if``True``.
+• inplace (bool, optional) – Replace selected stream data with interpolated data during concatenation if True.
 Defaults to False.

 Returns: